Missing dog found 1,600 miles away from California home

 The drive from Kansas to California is approximately a 23-hour drive and Zeppelin is expected to return home sometime this week, days before Christmas.

-“We’re very blessed and thankful for all the people involved,” O’Neil said.
+“We’re very blessed and thankful for all the people involved,” O’Neill said.
 “There’ve been numerous people working on this tirelessly, trying to get all the legs of the trip handled.”

-“I’m just grateful for all the people that put time and energy into this and who have taken care of Zeppelin and loved him where he’s been,” O’Neil continued.
+“I’m just grateful for all the people that put time and energy into this and who have taken care of Zeppelin and loved him where he’s been,” O’Neill continued.